readium/swift-toolkit/TestApp/README.md

     make spm
     ```

+> [!IMPORTANT]
-:warning: Since the Xcode project is not committed to this repository, you need to run the `make <target>` command again after pulling any change from `r2-testapp-swift`.
+> Since the Xcode project is not committed to this repository, you need to run the `make <target>` command again after pulling any change from the repository.

 ### Building with Readium LCP